voxeltycoon/docs/docs/guides/script-mods/creating-your-first-script-mod.md

 * Setup development environment
 * Build super simple but working script mod that shows custom in-game notifications

+!!! tldr
+    Resulting source code, with some additions, can be found here: https://github.com/voxeltycoon/mods.

 ## Set up the environment

 Script mods can be built with any tools that could compile your source code into the .NET DLL.
 This ranges from full-featured IDEs like Visual Studio, to manually calling the compiler on source files.